TrevTheDev/monorepo/packages/dilav/README.md

 # Introduction

-Dilav is a blazingly fast way to transforms `unknown` types, into valid known typescript types.
+Dilav is a blazing fast way to transforms `unknown` types, into valid known typescript types.
 Similar to how Typescript provides type assurance at compile time, Dilav provides type assurance at run-time.
 Dilav is a heteropalindrome of valid.

 - [Introduction](#introduction)
   - [Why I created this project](#why-i-created-this-project)